LLM-Driven Cost-Effective Requirements Change Impact Analysis: Discussion

-~ Our evaluation shows that \textit{ProReFiCIA} outperforms all baseline methods across both datasets.
-Further, supplying all requirements directly within the LLM’s context window yields better performance than iteratively querying the model or using the RAG technique for the CIA task.
-RAG introduces challenges such as retrieval latency and potential inaccuracies in selecting relevant documents~\cite{chan2025don}.
-These issues are particularly critical in the context of CIA, where change descriptions are often expressed according to diverse terminology.
+~ The evaluation on our datasets shows that GPT-4o and LLaMa are the most stable and top-performing models in the CIA task.
+We also observe that including additional details in the prompt does not always improve performance.
+However, based on the results, the context details (\circled{5} and \circled{6}) remain effective when using a robust model, such as GPT-4o or LLaMa.
+In contrast, instruction details (\circled{3} and \circled{4}) proved to be more effective only when applied to a more complex dataset.
+The impact of role and domain details (\circled{1} and \circled{7}) remained relatively limited compared to the other details.
+Moreover, we designed a heuristic algorithm that selects the most generalizable prompt combination based on the importance score and effect value of each detail.
+Two post-processing steps, Refinement and Filtering, are also introduced to improve recall while controlling false positives.
+Moreover, we showed that \textit{ProReFiCIA} outperforms all baseline methods across the datasets.
+Further, supplying all requirements directly within the LLM’s context window yields better performance than iteratively querying the model, using a small batch, or using RAG to reduce the candidate set for the CIA task.
+Candidate selection poses challenges, including potential inaccuracies in selecting relevant documents~\cite{chan2025don}.
+These issues are particularly critical in the context of CIA, where change descriptions are often expressed according to diverse terminology compared to the requirements.
 Moreover, iteratively querying the model was found to increase the number of false positives.
 Therefore, for the CIA task, it is recommended to leverage the LLM’s full context window, along with refinement and filtering steps, to improve prediction accuracy, reduce the number of LLM queries, and minimize errors introduced during retrieval in the RAG technique.
 In this study, all requirements fit within the context window of the LLMs used.
 However, in practice, the number of requirements may exceed the model’s context capacity.
 In such cases, we propose applying \textit{ProReFiCIA} multiple times, each time including as many requirements as possible within the context window, and then aggregating the results.
-Nonetheless, additional datasets are needed to validate this strategy, which we leave as future work for this paper.
+We simulated this scenario using a batch size of 100 requirements.
+The results show that \textit{ProReFiCIA} remains more effective than iterative model querying.
+However, when smaller batches of requirements are used, the number of false positives increases slightly compared to scenarios with larger batches.
+Nonetheless, additional datasets are needed to further validate this strategy; we leave this as future work for this paper.